JAMAutoLtd/customer-portal/PLANNING.md

 ---
 ## API LAYER FOR DATA ACCESS

-To facilitate interaction between the dynamic scheduler components and the underlying database, a dedicated API layer will be implemented (likely using FastAPI and SQLAlchemy/SQLModel).
+To facilitate interaction between the dynamic scheduler components and the underlying database, a dedicated API layer is implemented using FastAPI.
 This layer serves several key purposes:

 1.  **Abstraction:** Decouples the scheduler logic from direct database interaction.
 The scheduler only needs to know how to communicate with the API endpoints.
-2.  **Encapsulation:** The API enforces how data is accessed and modified, containing the necessary database query logic, joins, and data transformations (e.g., deriving YMM IDs, fetching related user/address data).
+2.  **Encapsulation:** The API enforces how data is accessed and modified.
+It should contain the necessary database query logic (using SQLAlchemy/SQLModel), joins, and data transformations.
 3.  **Scalability & Maintainability:** Allows the scheduler and the data access logic to be developed, scaled, and maintained independently.
-4.  **Production Readiness:** Replaces placeholder functions, direct database calls, or development-specific tools (like AI tool queries) with a standard, robust HTTP-based interface suitable for deployment.
+4.  **Production Readiness:** Provides a standard, robust HTTP-based interface suitable for deployment, replacing placeholders or direct database calls within the scheduler.

-The scheduler's `data_interface.py` module will be responsible for making HTTP requests to this API layer to fetch data (like technicians, pending jobs, equipment requirements) and push updates (like job assignments and ETAs).
+**Intended Architecture:**

+*   The `scheduler` (`src/scheduler/scheduler.py`, `src/scheduler/routing.py`) interacts with the API via the `data_interface.py` module.
+*   `src/scheduler/data_interface.py` acts purely as an **HTTP client**, making requests to the API endpoints and converting data between API models and internal scheduler models.
+*   `src/scheduler/api/routes.py` defines the API endpoints and contains the core application logic, including interaction with the database (potentially via a dedicated database access layer/module).

+**Current State & Required Refactoring:**

+*   Currently, a **circular dependency** exists: `api/routes.py` incorrectly calls functions within `data_interface.py`, which in turn makes HTTP calls back to the API defined in `routes.py`.
+*   **Refactoring Needed:** The logic for database interaction currently present within `data_interface.py` needs to be moved into the `api/routes.py` handlers (or a new dedicated database access module used by the API). `data_interface.py` must be simplified to only handle making HTTP requests and performing data model conversions.

 ---
 ## SCHEDULER PSEUDOCODE